kunalj101/python_intro_hackathon/chapter2.md

 *** =instructions

-- Use dictinary['Key'] to access value(s) against given key and update it by assigning different value(s)
+- Use dictionary['Key'] to access value(s) against given key and update it by assigning different value(s)
-- Use Dict.keys() to access all the keys of given dictionary Dict
+- Use Dict.keys() to access all the keys of given dictionary "Dict"

 *** =hint

-- Use dict['Keys'] = new_value to update the existing value
+- Use dict['Key'] = new_value to update the existing value

 *** =pre_exercise_code